Hi, my name is Staci!

-- Working a sedentary desk job, Staci slowly packed on weight and ate like a typical unhealthy American.
-She also smoked a pack of cigarettes a day.
+- Working a sedentary desk job, I slowly packed on weight and ate like a typical unhealthy American.
+I also smoked a pack of cigarettes a day.

-- She tried to get in shape doing what many people start with: she ran a lot and essentially starved herself.
-She dropped to an incredibly low and unhealthy weight and developed an eating disorder.
+- I tried to get in shape doing what many people start with: I ran a lot and essentially starved myself.
+I dropped to an incredibly low and unhealthy weight and developed an eating disorder.

-- She fell in love with barbell strength training and started lifting HEAVY weights.
+- I fell in love with barbell strength training and started lifting HEAVY weights.

-- She’s now in the best shape of her life, healthier and happier than ever before, regularly competing in powerlifting meets and deadlifting 430+ pounds!
+- I’m now in the best shape of my life, healthier and happier than ever before, regularly competing in powerlifting meets and deadlifting 430+ pounds!

 For the women out there who are scared about “getting too bulky when lifting weights,” this article is for you.